thomasleguillou/thomasleguillou.github.io/_posts/2013-08-04-All-Managers-have-to-die.md

 ---
 layout: post
-title: All "Managers" have to die - naming properly can save your life.
+title: All "Managers" have to die
 date: '2013-08-04T11:10:00+02:00'
 tags:
 - SOLID